Fake Arizona rehab centers scam Native Americans far from home, officials warn during investigations

 The scams exploded during COVID-19 lockdowns.

-“There were a lot of rules relaxed that allowed those scammers to get in,” said Dr. John Molina, health service director for the federally funded Native Health, an Indian health center in Phoenix.
+“There were a lot of rules relaxed that allowed those scammers to get in,” said Dr. John Molina, health service director for the federally funded Native Health, a health center serving Native Americans in Phoenix.
 He said addiction among Native Americans is rooted in generations of trauma.

 “This takes us back to the early years of colonization and how Natives were taken advantage of for economic gain,” said Molina, of Pascua Yaqui and San Carlos Apache ancestry.